gravity-ui/yagr/docs/en/api/scales.md

 transform?: (v: number | null, series: DataSeries[], idx: number) => number;
 ```

-Funtion to transform all values on given scale.
+This function is used to transform all the values on a given scale.